-Ok, there’s 3 options why this post would be interesting for you:
+OK, there are 3 options why this post about money recommendations for your stay in the USA would be interesting for you:

 - Maybe you registered for the Job+J1 Visa Program, presented an excellent portfolio, got accepted into our Pool of Candidates, we got you the position of your dreams, we’ve processed the paperwork, you got the J1 visa and now all that’s left is to pack your bags and head off to the Land of Opportunities!

 - Or maybe you got an offer from an American company on your own and we processed all the documentation on both sides because you signed up for the J1 Visa Program, and the time flew by and now it’s time to decide what you’ll need most in the US of A!

 - Or maybe you’re here because you Googled how you need to prepare financially before you go the USA, so I’ll take a wild guess that you’ll be going to America for 1 reason or another!